 The endodermis: The building of a plant polarized epithelium

 The endodermis is the innermost cortical cell layer of plant roots and surrounds their central vascular strand.
-It features Casparian strips, ring-like hydrophobic cell wall impregnations that surround each endodermal cells as a median belt and which are fused into a supracellular, network-like structure.
+It features Casparian strips, ring-like hydrophobic cell wall impregnations that surround each endodermal cells as a median belt and which are fused into a supracellular, net-like structure.
 This Casparian strip network represents the major extracellular (apoplastic) diffusion barrier in young roots.
 It serves to separate and protect the inner, extracellular space of the vascular cylinder from that of the cortex, which is continuous with the soil.
 Thereby, the endodermis is functionally equivalent to an animal polarized epithelium, such as the gut epithelium, for example.
 Very little was known in molecular terms about the building of this intricately structured cell layer that has evolved independently from animal epithelia.
 In a series of publication in recent years, we were able to describe the progression of endodermal differentiation and obtain markers that reveal the presence of a median, ring-like, lateral diffusion barrier in the plasma membrane, now termed the “Casparian strip domain” (CSD), as well as a strict polarity within the endodermis (see Alassimone et al., PNAS, 2010).
-We were also able to identify a previously uncharacterized family of proteins, now named “CAsparian Strip domain Proteins” (CASPs) as well as “CASP-likes” (CASPLs) for the extended family of CASP-related proteins.
+We identified a previously uncharacterized family of proteins, now named “CAsparian Strip domain Proteins” (CASPs) as well as “CASP-Likes” (CASPLs) for the extended family of CASP-related proteins (see Roppolo et al., Plant Physiol., 2014).
 We could demonstrate that the CASPs are functionally equivalent to animal tight junction proteins in that they set up a median domain that acts as a lateral diffusion barrier as well as the determining the position of the Casparian strip cell wall impregnation itself (see Roppolo et al., Nature, 2011).
-We were also able to clarify a long-standing debate about the molecular nature of this cell wall impregnation, demonstrating that the Casparian strips are made of lignin and not suberin, as often presumed (see Naseer et al., PNAS, 2012).
-Based on this finding, we could recently provide mechanistic insights into how the CASPs provide a transmembrane protein scaffold that assembles what we call a “lignin polymerizing complex”, consisting of a specific NADPH oxidase, as well as peroxidase (in addition to other as yet unidentified proteins).
-This model can explain the subcellular precise polymerization of lignin in a centrally located belt (see Lee et al., Cell, 2012).
-We have also written a number of reviews that further discuss diverse aspects of our work and of endodermal development in general (see our reviews).
+We clarified a long-standing debate about the molecular nature of this cell wall impregnation, demonstrating that the Casparian strips are made of lignin and not suberin, as often presumed (see Naseer et al., PNAS, 2012).
+Based on this finding we then obtained mechanistic insights into how the CASPs provide a transmembrane protein scaffold that assembles what we propose is a “lignin polymerizing complex”, consisting of a specific NADPH oxidase, as well as peroxidases.
+We postulate that many other proteins – such as ESB1, identified by David Salt’s group (Hosmani et al., PNAS) – and other, as yet unidentified proteins are part of the lignin polymerising complex.
+Our model explains how precise subcellular polymerization of lignin in a centrally located belt might be achieved (Lee et al., Cell, 2012).
+In two consecutive forward genetic screens, we identified a number of genes necessary for Casparian strip formation (Alassimone, Fujita et al., Nat Plants, 2016 and Kalmbach et al., Nat Plants, 2017).
+A breakthrough in our understanding of endodermal differentiation came when we realised that four of the five SCHENGEN mutants, identified in our first genetic screen appear to constitute a novel signal transduction pathway which effectively sets up a “barrier surveillance” mechanism ensuring that the supracellular Casparian strip network will be effectively sealed (Doblas et al., Science, 2017; Alassimone, Fujita et al, Nat Plants, 2016, Pfister et al., eLife, 2014).
+This is achieved by an elegant separation of secreted ligand, produced in the stele, and a receptor signalling module confined to the cortex-facing plasma membrane domain of the endodermis.
+Such a setup ensures that signalling will only cease once any discontinuity in the Casparian strip has been sealed (Doblas et al., Science, 2017).
+In our second, LORD OF THE RINGS (LOTR) screen, in which we directly scored for mislocalisation of our CASP1-GFP marker, we identified numerous additional mutants, one of which lotr2 is an allele of EXO70A1, a specific exocyst subunit.
+Interestingly, this mutant does not affect secretion of CASP1-GFP, but leads to a complete mis-localisation of CASP1-GFP into a multitude of small microdomain at the plasma membrane, demonstrating that specific EXO70 subunits in plants are used as localised landmarks for specific secretion processes (Kalmbach et al., Nat Plants, 2017).
+Another mutant, lotr1, was characterised by Toru Fujiwara’s group (Li et al., Current Biology, 2017) and encodes a secreted protein of unknown function.
+We have written a number of reviews that summarise and further discuss diverse aspects of our work and of endodermal development in general (see our reviews).

 The functional relevance of the endodermis